bcgov/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 <kbd>![](./images/07_persistent_config_06.png)</kbd>
 <kbd>![](./images/07_persistent_config_07.png)</kbd>

-- Using the pod terminal in the Web Console or `oc rsh`, explore the path of the mounted configMap
+- Using the pod terminal in the Web Console or `oc rsh`, explore the path of the mounted configMap with `ls -l/opt/configs`

 <kbd>![](./images/07_persistent_config_08.png)</kbd>